Online Learning Students

 Online classes will be verified after enrollment.

-For more information and to obtain the Incomplete Immunization Waiver Form call Health Services at 402.554.2374 and press 2, or e-mail firstname.lastname@example.org.
+For more information and to obtain the Incomplete Immunization Waiver Form call The Nebraska Medicine – UNO Health Center at 402.554.2374 and press 2, or e-mail firstname.lastname@example.org.

 To eliminate completing this required waiver every semester comply with what is required of all students below.